Some-Body-Else/p4gpc.dungeonframework/README.md

 by having a 256 entry array in field_compare.json handle the job of identifying field types.
 One issue with this solution<br>
 is that I'm not certain about the properties fields whose IDs are in the grey space between 80 and 199, which leads them to being treated as pregenerated floors under the presumption that the tutorial is related to the field, but this could be incorrect.

+### Room Compares
+Most of these are found in regards to the minimap functions, there are times where the game makes decisions based on the ID of the room.
+The functions most of these are <br>found around seem to be transformation functions, which makes sense considering the data the game has at hand during execution at that time lacks some potentially <br>critical information, such as the size of the room.
+The plan is for DungeonLoader to have the properties that these rooms are seperated on be stored as variables and make jumps based on what value that variable holds.

 ## Thanks